 - What the objectives of Fostering For Adoption are;

 - In what circumstances it might apply;

 - What the process is for becoming a dually approved carer;

 - What the benefits and risks might be.

 2. Registration of Interest in Adoption

 Once a potential adopter has received information about adoption they will either decide that adoption is not right for them at that point in time or will wish to move to the next stage of the process.
-Should they wish to move to the next stage, they will need to have an initial interview with a social worker and then to formally register their interest to enter Stage One of the approval process – the Pre-Assessment Stage (see Section 3, Stage 1 - The Pre-Assessment Process).
+Should they wish to move to the next stage, they will need to formally register their interest to enter Stage One of the approval process – the Pre-Assessment Stage (see Section 3, Stage 1 - The Pre-Assessment Process).
 From this point they are referred to as 'prospective adopters'.
 Prospective adopters will register their interest via a form which will include as a minimum: